 Warning: Use breathing protection when working with Diatomaceous Earth it is silica and is dangerous to breath

 Do not use.
 Professionals in commercial food operations sometimes use insecticides.
 Unskilled personnel should not attempt this.

-Not Recommended because it’s difficult to control and and determine the correct amount of heat.
+Not recommended because it’s difficult to control and determine the correct amount of heat.